microchip-pic-avr-examples/atmega4809-getting-started-with-ac-studio/Level_Crossing_Detector/README.md

 # Level Crossing Detector - Use Case for the ATmega4809 Microcontroller with Microchip Studio

 This example shows a basic initialization and set up for the AC peripheral.
 The application monitors an analog input signal, compares it to a fixed voltage and notifies the user via interrupt and an output pin every time the input signal crosses the fixed voltage level.
-The comparator can be used to monitor battery voltage (or any other DC level).
+The comparator can be used to monitor battery voltage, or any other DC level.

 ## Related Documentation
 More details and code examples on the ATMEGA4809 can be found at the following links: